mkoura/dump2polarion/README.rst

 Configuration
 -------------
+You can specify credentials on command line with ``--user kerberos_username --password kerberos_password``.
+Or you can set them in a config file.

+The config file is specified on command line with ``-c config_file.yaml``.

-You need to set the following environment variables (the same are used for pylarion):
+Another possibility for specifying credentials are environment variables (the same are used for pylarion):

 .. code-block::

     export POLARION_USERNAME=kerberos_username
     export POLARION_PASSWORD=kerberos_password

-Or you can specify credentials on command line with ``--user kerberos_username --password kerberos_password``.
-Or you can specify credentials in ``dump2polarion.yaml`` file.

-The default user config file is ``~/.config/dump2polarion.yaml``.
-You can also specify the config file on command line with ``-c config_file.yaml``.
+You can mix all these approaches, e.g. user name on command line and password in the environment variable.

 ..
 IMPORTANT::